How great would it be to have three or four months to pay your vendors?

 Payment terms also include the cost of the product or service, the form of delivery, accepted payment methods, and consequences of late payments.
 They note any special terms discussed during the sale and sometimes include a discount for early payment.

 In best practice, you should decide on payment terms at the start of each new client relationship.
 The seller typically specifies the terms to the buyer and includes them on an invoice.
+This is one way to avoid extended payment terms.

 Why Are Payment Terms Important?